[EuraCarCar] "Freight Before People"... Autonomous Driving's First Profits Come From Trucks

 Hot Picks Today

-The market research firm Fortune Business Insights projects that the global autonomous truck market will grow from $42.91 billion in 2025 to $46.58 billion in 2026 and reach $107.7 billion by 2034.
+According to market research firm Fortune Business Insights, the global autonomous truck market is expected to grow from USD 42.91 billion in 2025 to USD 46.58 billion in 2026, and then to expand to USD 107.7 billion by 2034.

 © The Asia Business Daily.
 All rights reserved.
 Unauthorized AI training and use prohibited.